Steward

 Service date and invoice date.

-Vendor, amount, source document, and next-due signal.
+Vendor, amount, attached invoice, and next-due signal.

 Fields are practical Steward defaults, not a legal or jurisdiction-specific compliance checklist.